Darxo/Hardened/README.md

 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you hiding the bush
+- Characters can no longer retreat from the battle when standing on a border tile, if they are engaged in melee
 - All fleeing characters now have +1 Action Point
 - All player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied